 WARNER BROS.
 ENTERTAINMENT INC. is a fully integrated, broad-based entertainment company and a global leader in the creation, production, distribution, licensing and marketing of all forms of entertainment and their related businesses.
-A Time Warner Company, Warner Bros.
-Entertainment stands at the forefront of every aspect of the entertainment industry from feature films to television, home entertainment/DVD, animation, product and brand licensing and interactive entertainment.
-The company’s vast library, one of the most prestigious and valuable in the world, consists of more than 61,000 hours of programming, including nearly 6,500 feature films and 3,000 television programs comprised of tens of thousands of individual episodes.
+A Time Warner Company, the fully integrated, broad-based Studio is home to one of the most successful collections of brands in the world and stands at the forefront of every aspect of the entertainment industry from feature film, television and home entertainment production and worldwide distribution to DVD and Blu-ray, digital distribution, animation, comic books, video games, product and brand licensing, and broadcasting.
+The company’s vast library, one of the most prestigious and valuable in the world, consists of more than 79,000 hours of programming, including nearly 7,400 feature films and 5,000 television programs comprised of tens of thousands of individual episodes.
 Warner Bros.
-Entertainment’s employee population ranges from 5,000 to 15,000 on any given day in North America (depending on the level of television and movie production) and some 2,000 employees overseas.
+Entertainment’s employee population ranges from 5,000 to 10,000 on any given day in North America (depending on the level of television and movie production) and some 2,000 employees overseas.

 Warner Bros.
-Pictures produces and distributes a wide-ranging slate of some 18-22 films each year, employing a business paradigm that mitigates risk while maximizing productivity and capital.
+Pictures Group produces and distributes a wide-ranging slate of some 18-22 films each year, employing a business paradigm that mitigates risk while maximizing productivity and capital.
 Warner Bros.
 Pictures either fully finances or co-finances the films it produces and maintains worldwide distribution rights.
 It also monetizes its distribution and marketing operations by distributing films that are totally financed and produced by third parties.
 Among the films on Warner Bros.
-Pictures’ 2014 slate are The LEGO Movie, 300: Rise of an Empire, Edge of Tomorrow, Jupiter Ascending, The Judge, Horrible Bosses 2 (New Line Cinema) and The Hobbit: The Battle of Five Armies (NLC).
+Pictures’ 2017 slate are The LEGO Batman Movie, Kong: Skull Island, Wonder Woman, Dunkirk, The LEGO NINJAGO Movie, Justice League and, from New Line Cinema, Annabelle: Creation and IT.

 New Line Cinema, part of Warner Bros.
 Entertainment since 2008, coordinates its development, production, marketing, distribution and business affairs activities with Warner Bros.
 Pictures to maximize film performance and operating efficiencies.
-Highlights of New Line’s 2014 release slate, distributed by Warner Bros., includeInto the Storm, Tammy, Horrible Bosses 2 and The Hobbit: The Battle of Five Armies.
+New Line’s 2017 release slate, distributed by Warner Bros., includes Fist Fight, Going In Style, The House, Annabelle: Creation and IT.

 The Warner Bros.
 Television Group oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.
 In the traditional television arena, WBTVG produces primetime and cable (Warner Bros.
-Television and Warner Horizon Television), first-run syndication (Telepictures Productions) and animated (Warner Bros.
+Television, Warner Horizon Scripted Television and Warner Horizon Unscripted Television), first-run syndication (Telepictures Productions) and animated (Warner Bros.
 Animation) programming, which is distributed worldwide by two category-leading distribution arms/operations (Warner Bros.
 Domestic Television Distribution and Warner Bros.
 International Television Distribution).

-WBTVG provides original shortform programming for the broadband and wireless marketplace through its Studio 2.0 digital venture, and its digital media sales unit is devoted specifically to multiplatform domestic advertiser sales for both broadband and wireless.
-WBTVG continues its strategic expansion into digital production and distribution with the launch of several advertiser-supported entertainment destinations, including TheWB.com, a premium, video-on-demand interactive and personalized network and KidsWB.com, a premium destination built around youth-oriented immersive entertainment.
+WBTVG provides original short-form programming for the broadband and wireless marketplace through its Blue Ribbon Content digital venture, and its digital media sales unit is devoted specifically to multiplatform domestic advertiser sales for both broadband and wireless.
+WBTVG is rapidly developing new business models for the evolving television landscape, as well as moving aggressively into the global expansion of local production and broadening its operations in the digital space on a number of fronts, including distribution and production.

 The final component of WBTVG is broadcasting: The CW Television Network, launched (in partnership with CBS) in September 2006 with quality, diverse programming, is targeted to the 18–34 audience.

 Warner Bros.
 Animation is one of the leading producers of animation in the entertainment industry, with an innovative and talent-rich roster boasting some of the most accomplished writers, producers and artists working today.
-WBA is home to the iconic animated characters from the DC Comics, Hanna-Barbera, MGM and Looney Tunes libraries.
+WBA is home to the iconic animated characters from the DC, Hanna-Barbera, MGM and Looney Tunes libraries.
 The studio is on the cutting edge of animation technology, and has both CG and traditionally animated projects in current production and development.
-In addition to TV programming, WBA produces theatrically released CG cartoon shorts featuring iconic Looney Tunes characters, rendered in stereoscopic 3D.
 WBA also creates the highly successful series of DC Universe original animated movies for DVD.

 Warner Bros.
 Home Entertainment brings together Warner Bros.
-Entertainment’s home video (Warner Home Video), digital distribution (Warner Bros.
-Digital Distribution), video games (Warner Bros.
-Interactive Entertainment), technical operations (Warner Bros.
-Technical Operations) and anti-piracy (Warner Bros.
-Anti-Piracy Operations) businesses in order to maximize current and next-generation distribution scenarios.
-WBHE is responsible for the global distribution of content through Blu-ray Disc and DVD, electronic sell-through and transactional VOD, and delivery of theatrical content to wireless and online channels.
+Entertainment’s home video (Warner Home Video) and video games (Warner Bros.
+Interactive Entertainment) businesses in order to maximize current and next-generation distribution scenarios.
+WBHE is responsible for the global distribution of content through Blu-ray Disc and DVD, electronic sell-through and transactional VOD and delivery of theatrical content to wireless and online channels.
 It is also a significant worldwide publisher for both internal and third party video game titles.

 Based on the constantly changing ways by which consumers access entertainment product, WBHE focuses on maximizing current and next-generation distribution scenarios to make the Studio’s content available to audiences through as many channels, platforms and devices as possible.
-WBHE is also charged with harnessing the benefits of emerging technologies, as well as managing the risks these technologies pose to the economic value of the content.
 By grouping like business units and streamlining the process of delivering the Studio’s content to consumers in the format of their choice as conveniently as possible, WBHE helps the Studio to maintain an industry-leading and defining role in the rapidly evolving home entertainment marketplace while moving consumers’ home entertainment experiences into a new era.